dscolby/CausalELM.jl/docs/src/guide/doublemachinelearning.md

 the estimated effect.
 Thus, higher E-values imply the model is more robust to a violation of the exchangeability assumption.
 Finally, this method tests the positivity assumption by estimating propensity scores.
-Rows in the matrix are levels of covariates that have a zero probability of treatment.
+Rows in the matrix are levels of covariates that have a zero or near zero probability of treatment.
 If the matrix is empty, none of the observations have an estimated zero probability of treatment, which implies the positivity assumption is satisfied.

+One can also specify the maxium number of possible treatments to consider for the causal consistency assumption and the minimum and maximu probabilities of treatment for the positivity assumption with the num_treatments, min, and max keyword arguments.

 For a thorough review of casual inference assumptions see: